Ishang22/javaTransactions/README.md

 # javaTransactions
-To Calculate average time for transaction by reading the input from file
+To Calculate average time for transaction by reading the input from file .

 main.js is actual file
-readind data from transaction.txt and returning data in minutes
+readind data from transaction.txt .
+and returning data in minutes. .